Boy, 16, charged in mass shooting outside Juarez high school that killed 2 teens, wounded 2 others

 A 16-year-old boy was charged Friday with carrying out a deadly mass shooting outside Juarez Community Academy in Pilsen late last year that killed two teenagers and wounded two others.

-The teen allegedly opened fire as classes were being dismissed for the weekend, sending groups of students ducking for cover.
+The teen allegedly opened fire as classes were being dismissed for the weekend, sending students ducking for cover.

-Brandon Perez, 15, and Nathan Billegas, 14, were both shot in the head.
-They were rushed to Stroger Hospital and pronounced dead.
+Brandon Perez, 15, and Nathan Billegas, 14, were both shot in their heads, rushed to Stroger Hospital and pronounced dead.

 A boy and a girl, both 15, were also wounded, police said.
 The boy was struck in his thigh and shoulder; the girl suffered a graze wound.
 They were taken in good condition to Stroger.

+“I want to extend my condolences to the families of the young people whose lives were taken from them far too early by this senseless act of violence,” Chicago Police Supt.
+David Brown told reporters.
+“I also want to let the surviving victims know that we stand with you as you continue to heal and process and grieve the horrific events of that day.

+“And to the entire Juarez High School community … we are here to support you.”

-Police Supt.
-David Brown provided limited details of the investigation Friday, saying specific information about the circumstances of the shooting will be explained during the suspect’s bail hearing on Saturday.
+Brown said the suspect was arrested Thursday at his home, but he provided limited details of the investigation, saying specific information about the circumstances of the shooting will be explained during the suspect’s bail hearing on Saturday.

 “We currently don’t have a clear motive for why a 16-year-old would want to shoot and kill other kids,” Brown said.
 “And it’s unconscionable, as you can imagine, trying to find some reasoning behind it.
 It’s senseless.
 There’s no good reason.”